FREE CAREER CONVERSATIONS TRAINING FOR MANAGERS. REGISTER HERE ➔

 Prepare to establish your in-house career coaching practice and train a team of coaches to engage in impactful, timely conversations with your key talent through The Career Equation® Career Coaching ICF Accreditation.

-Starting on Tuesday 15th October, Wednesday 16th October, and Wednesday 6th November from 9am to 5pm GMT, we will provide you with all the tools you need to become an Accredited Career Coach.
+Starting on Monday 20th Jan, Tuesday 21st Jan, and Thursday 6th Feb from 9am to 5pm GMT, we will provide you with all the tools you need to become an Accredited Career Coach.

 Imagine if a one-on-one career session with an in-house career coach followed every development program.
 How would that enhance the learning experience and provide valuable insights for the business?